 - 05. Managing Your Ads

-- 06. Advertising The campaign objective is the ultimate goal for your Facebook ad.
+- 06. Advertising When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
 Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
 More

 - 07. Targeting

-- 08. Campaign How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
+- 08. Campaign The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
 More

 - 09. Reporting and Measurement